Reivax2003/PixelPhysics/README.md

 Lava (burns flammables and melts through stone/metal),

 We plan on using java because most of the team knows it and it has a library for simple 2d rendering.
+Other than that we aren't using any other libraries or dependencies.

+The user experience should be similar to a sandbox combined with a chemistry lab, where the user can experiment with mixing different substances to see their interactions.
+Each substance is based off of simple rules, but they can be combined to produce complex behavior (like a rube goldberg machine).

 In the future if that can be completed, it would be interesting to turn it into some sort of game.